A lower bound for polynomial volume growth of automorphisms of zero entropy: Introduction

 \begin{corollary} Let $X$ be a normal projective variety of dimension $d\ge 2$ over $\bk$, and let $f$ be a zero-entropy automorphism of $X$.
 Then

 \end{corollary}

 \begin{remark} As mentioned in \cite[Section~1.4]{LOZ25}, Keeler \cite{Keeler00} implicitly proved that the polynomial volume growth $\plov(f)$ is equal to the Gelfand--Kirillov dimension of the twisted homogeneous coordinate ring associated with $f$, minus one.
-Therefore, our gap principle for $\plov$ also yields a gap principle for the Gelfand--Kirillov dimension of the twisted homogeneous coordinate rings associated with zero-entropy automorphisms.
+Therefore, our gap principle for $\plov$ also yields a gap principle for the Gelfand--Kirillov dimension of such twisted homogeneous coordinate rings arising from zero-entropy automorphisms (introduced in \cite{ATVdB90}).
 Similar gap principles for the Gelfand--Kirillov dimension of various noncommutative algebras have been extensively studied since the 1970s; see, for example, \cite{Bass72,Guivarch73,Gromov81,SSW85,AS95,KL00,Smoktunowicz06,BRS10,Bell15} and the references therein. \end{remark}

-\begin{remark} This note is a close follow-up to the authors' previous work \cite{HJ25}, where they obtained the general upper bound $(k/2+1)d$ for $\plov(f)$.
-Their strategy is as follows.
-By \cite[Lemma~2.16]{LOZ25} (see also \cref{lemma:plov}), the problem can be reduced to proving the vanishing of certain intersection numbers $v_\lambda$, where $\lambda\in P(k,d,n)$ ranges over the restricted partitions of $n$.
-Using an inductive argument, they derived homogeneous systems of linear equations satisfied by these intersection numbers.
-They then established the so-called combinatorial vanishing of $v_\lambda$ for all $n>dk/2$ by proving that the coefficient matrices $A_{k,d,n}$ in these homogeneous systems have full rank; see \cref{thm:full-rank}. \end{remark}
+\begin{remark} This paper complements and sharpens the authors' previous work \cite{HJ25}, which established an upper bound $(k/2+1)d$ for $\plov(f)$, but it may not be optimal when $k\le 2d-4$.
+Here we prove the optimal lower bound for $\plov$ and identify a genuine gap in its possible values.
+The proof in \cite{HJ25} reduces, using \cite[Lemma~2.16]{LOZ25}, to the vanishing of certain intersection numbers $v_\lambda$, where $\lambda\in P(k,d,n)$ ranges over the restricted partitions of $n$ (see \Cref{subsec:partition}).
+An inductive argument shows that these intersection numbers $v_\lambda$ satisfy homogeneous linear systems whose coefficient matrices are the weighted incidence matrices $A_{k,d,n}$ when $n>dk/2$.
+The required combinatorial vanishing, i.e., $v_\lambda=0$ for all $n>dk/2$, then follows from the full-rank property of these matrices; see \cref{thm:full-rank}. \end{remark}